Configuration Parameters

 Viewing and editing of rules

-via the web management interface (if installed).
+via the management web interface (if installed);

-Use the drweb-ctl cfshow command to view rules.
+Viewing rules using the drweb-ctl cfshow command

 # drweb-ctl cfshow LinuxFirewall.RuleSet1